BrettScheepers/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+The x is changed inside the function therefore the log inside the function outputs 2.
+Because the x was declared inside a function it has no effect on the x outside therefore the output on line 7 is 1;

 ## Question 2

 Take a look at the following code: